Auditions for Advanced Ensembles

 Students can expect to receive the final decision one to two weeks following the audition**

 Because spots in the Madrigal Singers and Advanced Treble Ensemble are high in demand but few in number, Mrs. Dehn cannot always place everyone that she would like to in the ensembles.
-Even if they do not make the ensemble, students are encouraged to continue to sing and practice, and consider participation one Concert Choir or Bass Choir.
+Even if they do not make the ensemble, students are encouraged to continue to sing and practice, and consider singing in Concert Choir or Bass Choir.

 **Upon acceptance, students are given a packet of music to learn over the summer, and are expected to come prepared to sing on the first day of school in August.